 - Where the lease agreement includes rules which specifically prohibit certain breeds of dogs, some courts have held the landlord liable for his failure to enforce those rules despite knowledge that prohibited dogs reside upon the premises.
 See, i.e., Matthews v.
 Amberwood Associates Limited Partnership Inc., cited above.

 Where an attack occurs outside, off the premises owned by the landlord, courts have been reluctant to impose liability.
 See, e.g., Gibbons v.
 Chavez, 770 P.2d 377 (Ariz.
 Ct.
 App.
 1988); Ward v.
 Young, 504 So.2d 528 (Fla.
 Dist.
 Ct.
 App.
 1987); Allen v.
 Enslow, 423 So.2d 616 (Fla.
 Dist.
 Ct.
 App.
 1982); Fernandez v.
 Marks, 642 P.2d 542 (Haw.
 Ct.
 App.
 1982); Feister v.
 Bosack, 497 N.W.2d 522 (Mich.
 Ct.
 App.
 1993); Wright v.
 Schum, 781 P.2d 1142 (Nev.
-1989).
+1989) [holding landlord liable on other grounds; see below].
 For example, in Fernandez, a Hawaii court held that a landlord could not be held liable when the tenant's vicious dog attacked plaintiffs off of the landlord's premises.
 642 P.2d at 544.
 The court reasoned that to make a landlord liable in such a situation where the landlord was not the owner or keeper of the dog and the injury occurred off the premises would have the effect of "making a landlord ... an insurer of the public against injuries, off the premises, by dogs domiciled by tenants on the landlord's premises."
 Id.
 In other words, to place liability on the landlord where the landlord retains no control would make the landlord in essence an insurer.
 As with areas off the premises, the landlord does not retain control within the leased premises.
 Thus, to place liability on the landlord for injuries occurring within the leased premises over which the landlord has given up control to the tenant is to make the landlord an insurer.